-The boiler is furnished with a manual reset high temperature limit which features a probe installed near the boiler's outlet in order to measure the outgoing supply water temperature.
-This probe is connected to the manual reset high temperature limit by a thin, metal capillary tube.
-The manual reset high temperature limit is located inside the boiler's front door, toward the left of the control panel and is identified with a label.
+The boiler is furnished with two manual reset high temperature limits.
+Both probes are installed near the boiler's outlet in order to measure the outgoing supply water temperature.
+Each probe is connected to a manual reset high temperature limit by a thin, metal capillary tube.
+The first high temperature limit switch is located inside the boiler's front door, towards the left of the control panel and is identified with a label.
+The second high temperature limit switch is located inside the boilers' first left side panel, in front of the gas valve, in the water outlet manifold.
+These high temperature limit switches are wired in series; thus tripping either switch will result in the unit displaying an error.
+In the case of the NURO touchscreen displaying 100009: "High Temperature Limit" both high temperature limit switches will need to be manual reset.

-Test the manual reset high temperature limit control as follows:
+Test each of the manual reset high temperature limit controls as follows:

 - 1. Cycle the boiler on by generating a heat request. - 2.
 Allow the boiler to proceed through ignition until main flame is established. - 3.
 Using a flathead screwdriver, turn down the setting on the manual reset high temperature limit to its lowest value.
 Turning the screwdriver counter-clockwise decreases the temperature setting. - 4.
-When the outgoing supply water temperature exceeds the setting on the manual reset high temperature limit, the main burner will shut off.
+When the outgoing supply water temperature exceeds the setting on the manual reset high temperature limit, the main burner will shut off. - 5.
 The NURO touchscreen will display 10009: "High Temperature Limit".
 Return the system to normal operation by readjusting the setting on the manual reset high temperature limit to its default setting, press the reset button on the manual reset high temperature limit, and finally touch any prompts from the NURO control.